taylormeador/snow-scraper/README.md

 # snow-scraper

-This project aims to capture snowfall data.
-Scope undetermined
+This project collects data on snow forecasts and snow fall amounts at Colorado ski resorts